-No. S. 67.-Statement of Sanitary Measures adopted against Hongkong.
+No. S. 119.-Statement of Sanitary Measures adopted against Hongkong.

 Place or Port.
 Nature of Measures.
 Date.
 Reference to Government Notification.
-Newchwang.
-All vessels arriving from Hongkong will be treated as Suspected Vessels.
-27th May, 1919.
-No. S. 86.
-Singapore.
-Hongkong declared an infected port on account of plague.
-19th July, 1918.
-No. S. 181.
 Bengal.
 Regulations for the prevention of the introduction of plague by sea enforced in the ports of Orissa against vessels arriving from Hongkong.
 24th June, 1918.
 No. S. 192.
 Netherlands- India.
 Hongkong declared an infected port on account of plague.
 Importation of the following articles from Hongkong or transshipped at this port is temporarily prohibited:-(1) wearing apparel, old and worn clothes, household effects for daily use, and used bedding, unless these goods are transported as personal luggage or in consequence of removal; (2) rags.
 (Refuse of new goods coming direct from the weaving-mills, from workshops where apparel is made, or from bleaching-establishments, artificial wool, and cuttings of newspaper, are not considered as rags.)
-Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on production of certificates legalised by the Netherlands Consul-General at Hongkong.
 10th Feb., 1920.
 No. S. 38.
+Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on production of certificates legalised by the Netherlands Consul-General at Hongkong.
+Amoy.
+Quarantine imposed on all arrivals from Hongkong.
+12th April, 1922.
+No. S. 118.

-No. S. 68.-Statement of Sanitary Measures adopted by Hongkong.
+No. S. 120.-Statement of Sanitary Measures adopted by Hongkong.

 Disease.
 Port or Place.
 Restrictions in Force.
 Authority.
 Small-pox.
 Shanghai.
 Medical examination; quarantine at the discretion of the Health Officer.
 Notification No. 512 of 9th December, 1921.
-Cholera.
-Manila.
-Do.
-Notification No. 16 of 13th January, 1922.